-The fear of losing muscle is a common phenomenon among bodybuilders, fitness models and recreational lifters.
-Everybody is afraid that a few hours without protein or some form of amino acids in your system can cause initiation of catabolic processes a.k.a. muscle loss.
-This can result in incredible anxiety causing muscle worshippers to panic and experience extreme amount of first world stress.
-Consequently, many lifters start walking around with funny plastic protein bottles in hand and/or pre-cooked meals carefully stored in plastic food containers.
-For the most part, all of those people are bio-robots brainwashed by the mainstream muscle media.
+Fear of losing muscle is common for bodybuilders, fitness models, and recreational lifters.
+Many muscle constructors believe that a few hours without protein in the system can initiate catabolic processes a.k.a. muscle loss.
+Similar thoughts often result in incredible anxiety.
+Consequently, some lifters start walking around with funny plastic protein bottles and pre-cooked meals carefully stored in food containers.
+Most of the individuals who fall under those characteristics are bio-robots brainwashed by the mainstream muscle media.

 The true story is a little different.
-The body may be many things, but self-destructive by nature is not one of them.
+In general, the body is not self-destructive.
+If anything, its main purpose is to survive.
 If the goal of your body was to “screw you”, it will not be acting as a self-repairing unit when you are hurt.
-Many people have been able to overcome horrific illness exactly because of this natural built-in survival mechanism.
-The human body is programmed to work in a certain way, and the programming language is called: IWLL (I Want to Live Longer).
-Therefore, assuming that a short calorie deprivation will make the organism eat valuable tissue is illogical.
-However, it makes sense from a business perspective.
-If people are convinced they truly need something, placebo is working in favor of the producers of that “something”.
+Many have overcome horrific illness thanks to the same built-in survival mechanism.
+The human body is programmed in a language known as IWLL (I Want to Live Longer).
+Therefore, assuming that a short deprivation of calories will make the organism eat valuable tissue is illogical.
+However, it makes perfect sense from a business perspective.

-Once a habit has been established, it is hard to break as seen by the billions of people refusing to stop watching TV.
-That is exactly the main goal of every producer – to manipulate you into making his product a major part of your lifestyle.
-This is not always bad, since we need things to operate in this physical realm.
-The problem occurs when your whole life is poisoned and hurt tremendously from addiction caused by one of your material possessions.
+Once a habit is established, breaking it becomes very hard as shown by the billions of people refusing to quit social media.
+This is the goal of every producer – to manipulate you into making his or hers product a major part of your lifestyle.
 The bigger the market share of a product in your life, the more it owns you.
-Of course, everybody is under a curse as long as he/she is alive.
-I guess the right thing to do is at least try to choose our poisons wisely.

 I do not believe in evolution as a creation theory.
-To me this is just a made up concept for people who seem to have their right brain hemisphere (creativity and spirituality) shut down hard.
+To me, this is just a made up concept for people with a shut down right brain.
 However, the fact that we did not come from monkeys, does not mean that evolution does not exist as a phenomenon.
-It does and even a job interview could be considered an example of natural selection.
+It does, and even a job interview could be considered an example of natural selection.